Q. How to choose a credit repair company?

 Q. How will I get updates?

-A. You will be in total contact with your personal credit coach.
+A. You will have access to your portal 24 hours a day 7 days a week to track your progress.
 Also, credit reports can arrive first at your current mailing address and then we will need you to forward them to us.
 At this point we will review the outcome of each investigation and determine the necessary actions to take to ensure the best possible results.

 Q. How much does the program cost?